-Enter the appropriate procedure code for the major surgical procedure.
+Procedure: Enter the appropriate procedure code for the major surgical procedure.
 Enter "2" in Field 23E (T.O.S.) to denote that the charge is surgical.
-Enter the appropriate assistant-atsurgery modifier in the Modifier Field.
+Enter the appropriate assistant-at-surgery modifier in the Modifier Field.
 Complete the "Days/Units" Field of the service section showing the time required to assist at the surgery.
 Enter the actual time in minute format, e.g., the entry for 1 hour and 10 minutes is "0070."

-Surgical assistance by a non-enrolled APN

-Charges for assistant surgeon services rendered by a non-enrolled APN must be submitted under the surgeon's name and NPI.
+Surgical assistance by a physician assistant or a non-enrolled APN Charges for assistant surgeon services rendered by a physician assistant or a non-enrolled APN must be submitted under the surgeon's name and NPI.

-Enter the appropriate procedure code for the major surgical procedure on the paper HFS 2360 (pdf).
+Procedure: Enter the appropriate procedure code for the major surgical procedure on the paper HFS 2360 (pdf).
 Enter an "8" in Field 23E (T.O.S.) to denote the charge is as an assistant surgeon.
 Enter modifier "AS" in the Modifier Field.
 Complete the "Days/Units" Field of the service section showing the time required to assist at the surgery.
 Enter the actual time in minute format, e.g., the entry for 1 hour and 10 minutes is "0070."
-Enter the name of the non-enrolled APN in the narrative portion of Field 24C.
+Enter the name of the non-enrolled APN or physician assistant in the narrative portion of Field 24C.